What’s New in Palm Springs

 Ash & Vine Restaurant - 19 La Plaza

-Located in a 1938 Bungalow, chef Matt Resler's menu is Italian-inspired with an Asian cuisine influence, such as the scallop risotto made with Hokkaido scallops, a Japanese variety, and the Hamachi Crudo.
+Located in a 1938 Bungalow, chef Matt Resler's menu is Italian-inspired with Asian influences, including a scallop risotto made with Hokkaido scallops, a Japanese variety, and Hamachi Crudo.

 Desert Moon - 350 S Indian Canyon Drive